 Best for: Watersports

-Agonda Beach is a surfers paradise.
-Its smooth yet consistent waves offer the perfect surf for first-timers and beginners.
+Ideal for surfers and bodyboarders, Agonda’s smooth, consistent waves make it a great place to learn.
 Aloha Surf India, a local surf school, will help you get the hang of things.
 Agonda is also a great spot for anyone looking to try their hand at bodyboarding.

 Vagator Beach